ClaudiuBogdan/musclecode-backend-main-service/src/modules/algorithm/seed/algorithms/array-list/lessons/007_real_world_applications.md

 > [!NOTE]
 > Advanced text editors might use more sophisticated data structures like piece tables or rope data structures for better performance with very large documents, but ArrayList-like structures work well for many scenarios.

+### Case Study: Visual Studio Code's Text Buffer

+Visual Studio Code uses a sophisticated variant of ArrayList called "piece table" for its text buffer implementation.
+This approach provides:

+- Efficient edits (insertion/deletion) at any position
+- Undo/redo history with minimal memory overhead
+- Fast search operations
+- Support for extremely large files

+VS Code's implementation combines the benefits of ArrayList-like access with optimizations for the specific needs of a text editor, demonstrating how fundamental data structures can be adapted for specialized applications.

 ## 📱 Mobile App UI Components